Regional Council Releases Findings From Wairoa Flood Reviews

 “Further, we are making sure that we have a comprehensive operational plan in place for the management of the bar and are working to ensure that we have enduring and clear arrangements in place with a local contractor.”

-“A number of cameras will be installed along key points on the river, and we have been working with WDC staff on the locations of these.
-We will also carry out bathymetric (river depth) surveys, when conditions allow”.
+“A number of cameras will be installed along key points on the river, and we have been working with Wairoa District Council staff on the locations of these.
+We will also carry out bathymetric (river depth) surveys, when conditions allow.”

+However, all of the reports, including Mike Bush’s review, are clear that the mechanical opening of the bar should not be the only measure to manage Wairoa’s flood resilience around the river bar.

 Chair Ormsby said she is acutely aware of the immense challenges faced by the Wairoa community and is committed to ensuring Regional Council does everything it can to enhance Wairoa’s flood resilience.